-Slope policies are applied to service ingress queues, service egress queues, access-uplink port ingress queues, access-uplink port egress queues.
+Slope policies are applied to service ingress queues, service egress queues, access-uplink port ingress queues, access-uplink port egress queues, network port ingress queues, and network port egress queues.
 Each of these queuing points allocates buffers from the buffer pool and implements WRED for congestion management.
 During congestion WRED is used to evaluate how buffers from the pool are allocated to different FCs and to in-profile and out-of-profile traffic within a specific FC.
 The slope policies define the WRED parameters to use for in-profile/high-priority packets and for out-of-profile/low-priority packets.
 The high-slope and low-slope define the parameters for in-profile/high-priority packets and for out-of-profile/low-priority packets respectively.
 In addition, the 7210 SAS-K 2F6C4T and 7210 SAS-K 3SFP+ 8C introduce the concept of ring and non-ring ports with an option for preferential allocation of traffic for ring ports.
 The system treats network ports and access-uplink ports as ring ports by default.